Skip to content

 Do not “paint” the client

-It is important to remember that the psychology of any color can depend on many different factors.
-Previous experiences, cultural influences, personal taste and other factors can influence how a person feels about a certain color.
-Testing is really the only way to ensure you’ve chosen the right strategy for your color marketing.
+It is important to remember that the psychology of each color can depend on many different factors.
+Past experiences, cultural influences, personal tastes, and other factors can affect how a person feels about a particular color.
+Testing is really the only way to ensure that you have chosen the right strategy for your color marketing.

-Always consider researching your target audience whenever possible to understand that group’s cultural context, customs and experiences.
-What will determine the future buyer is the understanding of what you want to communicate as the relationship of the meaning of colors, with the process of their life experiences.
+Always consider researching your target audience whenever possible, to understand that group’s cultural context, customs, and experiences.
+What will determine the future buyer is an understanding of what you want to communicate as the relationship between the meaning of colors, with the process of their life experiences.

 Made by Vladimir Bojić – Senior Graphic Designer @Digitizer